danstarns/idio-graphql/examples/gradual_adoption/README.md

 # Gradual Adoption Example
-This project showcase's idio-graphql capability's to gradually adopt a microservices architecture
+This project demonstrates how to gradually adopt a microservices architecture with idio-graphql.

 # Dependencies
 1. Port 4000